 tail <filename>

-Display last 10 lines of file
+Display the last 10 lines of a file

 Directory Operations